NBA championship ring

 In the National Basketball Association (NBA), a championship ring is awarded to members of the team that win the annual NBA Finals.

-Rings are presented to the team's players, coaches, and members of the executive front office.
-The Los Angeles Lakers and Boston Celtics are tied for the most rings overall with 17 per team.
-Phil Jackson also has the most as a coach and Bill Russell has the most as a player (11 each).
+Rings are presented to the team's players, coaches, and members of the executive-front office.
+The Boston Celtics have the most rings in NBA history, winning the finals 18 times.
+Phil Jackson is the coach with the most championship rings, and Bill Russell has the most as an NBA player (11 each).

 History

-NBA championship rings have been handed out since the first NBA Finals in 1947.
+NBA championship rings have been awarded since the first NBA Finals in 1947.
 In the modern era, the rings are handed to the defending champions during the team's first home game each season.

 Design

 NBA championship rings are silver or gold and include the following features: